Under 12 (yr 7) Football Team

 Tarka Tennis 4G Astro

-Round Robin fixtures will begin in September until end of November.
-These fixtures will be non competitive (results will not be collected) NB due to weather conditions match programmes are subject to change - your manager will have the latest information.
+These fixtures will be competitive and are played on 9v9 basis.
+NB due to weather conditions match programmes are subject to change - your manager will have the latest information.

 Up and Coming Events - More Information

 What is the Round Robin Format?

 Round Robin format usually consist of 4 or 5 teams playing against each other on the same day in several short, small sided 7 v 7 games played outdoors (September to December and March to May).
 The reason for this is by removing the competitive element out of the game it takes the pressure off of the children so they can be developed, and enjoy playing the game in a more relaxed environment.
 Hopefully stamping out the 'win at all cost' mentalility.

 What is Futsal?:

 Futsal is the FIFA/UEFA approved style of small-sided football it is played on smaller pitches and mainly played indoors.
 It is played between two teams of five players, one of whom is the goalkeeper.
 Unlimited subs are permitted, with a 4 seconds rule to release the ball.
 Futsal is also played with a smaller ball with less bounce than a regular ball.
 The surface, the ball, and the rules create emphasis on technical skill and ability in situations of high pressure, as well as ball control and passing in smaller spaces.
 This is an excellent way to develop football techniques that can be translated into the 11 -a-side game.